 3. Wholegrain Bread with Nut Spread

 Wholegrains and nuts contain magnesium.
 A deficiency of the mineral has been linked to insomnia.
 Bread contains carbohydrates, which may increase the level of sleep-inducing tryptophan.

 4. Cereal Mix Containing Nuts and Seeds with Milk

-Nuts and seeds contain magnesium and vitamin E. Avoid cereals high in sugar with lack of other minerals.
+Nuts and seeds contain magnesium and vitamin E. Avoid cereals high in sugar with a lack of other minerals.

 5. Banana or Fruit Muffin